 Choosing the latest version is recommended.
 But if you want an outdated version, that’s fine too.

-By logging in to your WordPress admin area, going to WordPress updates page, you can easily update every plugin, themes, and core.
+By logging in to your WordPress admin area, going to the WordPress updates page, you can easily update every plugin, theme, and core.

 Name your application and server.
 Assign this application with any project.

 In the next step, you need to choose the cloud server for your application.